This is an ideal location to study the marine environment

 - Ecology and Conservation

-You will be assessed through a variety of ways, with the main examination assessment usually taking place at the end of the year, but with coursework throughout.
+You will be assessed in a variety of ways during the first, second and third years of study, with the examination assessment usually taking place at the end of the year, but with coursework throughout.
+There are no examinations in the fourth year, and the main assessments here are focus on your independent work, scientific communication and problem solving.
 Here’s how we assess your work:

 - written exams